 Spelling out preferences for end-of-life care using an advance directive, living will or physician orders for life-sustaining treatment (POLST) form is the best way to guarantee a person receives only the medical care they want and the type of death they want.
 These instructions also serve to simplify difficult health care decisions for their loved ones.

 It is a common misconception that we die in agony and great pain without food and water.
-However, scientists have found higher levels of endorphins (morphine-like chemicals) in the brains of people who stopped eating and drinking.
+However, scientists have found higher levels of endorphins (morphine-like chemicals) in the brains of terminally ill patients who have stopped eating and drinking.
 As a result, there should be less pain and suffering, affording patients a good quality death.
 How much liquid a dying individual needs varies.
-The benefits of less liquid are less coughing, less throwing up, less mucous and less chance of water in the lungs.
+The benefits of reduced or no fluid intake are less coughing, less throwing up, less mucous and less chance of water in the lungs.
 Hospice providers offer various products, such as specialized sprays, swabs and creams, in lieu of liquid to alleviate dryness of the mouth, lips and skin that occurs at the end of life.